Our blue and white bathroom renovation

-The brown tiled wall section was replaced with white painted (same color as above) wood wainscoting to break up the bold pattern on these very large walls.
-Because I had my heart set on a large scale blue and white print on the walls, Lauren Muse helped me choose a simple penny round tile for the floors in navy,.We continued this look into the shower and then complimented the navy rounds with white penny round tiles on the shower walls.
+The brown tiled wall section was replaced with white painted wood wainscoting.
+This design feature helps to break up the bold pattern on these very large walls.
+We chose a simple penny round tile for the floors in navy.
+This was the best choice with such a large, bold pattern on the walls.

 We continued the navy penny tiles into the shower and then complimented them with white penny rounds on the shower walls.

 I let the beautiful wallpaper take center stage here, with simple white plantation shutters for the windows.
 They look perfect in this room.

 The wallpaper is a custom color I saw in the Quadrille showroom in New York City.
 I’m thrilled with the way this looks.